Ajou-Soft-19/road-simulator/README.md

 - Set the traffic light data by checking the coordinates and direction of the intersection.
 - The `traffic_controller.js` file updates the state of the traffic lights every 20 seconds.

-## 4. Test Case Execution
+## 4. Running the Simulation

 ```bash
 npm run sim
 ```

-- Starts the simulation of ordinary vehicles, emergency vehicles, and traffic lights.
+- This starts the simulation for normal vehicles, emergency vehicles, and traffic lights.
-- The simulation can be visually checked through the monitoring page of the `EPSA` app.
+- The simulation can be visually monitored through the `EPSA` app's monitoring page.

 <div align="center">
     <img src="https://github.com/Ajou-Soft-19/road-simulator/assets/32717522/ade13bb5-91ff-47ae-8567-16cff7a2908d" width="500">
 </div>

-- The `gif` above is a screenshot of the `EPAS monitoring page`.
+- The image above is a visualized simulation video through the EPAS app.

 ```bash
 npm run traffic
 ```

-- Starts the traffic light simulation.
+- This starts the simulation for traffic lights.

 ```bash
 npm run emergency
 ```

-- Starts the emergency vehicle simulation.
+- This starts the simulation for emergency vehicles.

 ```bash
 npm run dummy
 ```

-- Starts the ordinary vehicle simulation.
+- This starts the simulation for normal vehicles.

-## 5. End of Test Case
+## 5. Ending the Simulation

+- The simulation automatically ends when the simulation for emergency vehicles ends.
-- To end the test case, press `Ctrl + C` on Windows.
+- If you want to end the test during the simulation, press `Ctrl + C` for Windows.

-## 6. Removal of Test Case
+## 6. Removing Test Cases

 ```bash
 npm run clean
 ```

-- Removes the created test case.
+- This removes the generated test cases.
-- Only the data of ordinary vehicles is removed.
-The data of emergency vehicles must be removed manually.
+- Only data for normal vehicles are removed.
+Data for emergency vehicles must be removed manually.